oSoWoSo/disroot-howto/pages/02.tutorials/01.User/01.Account/01.Administration/01.ussc/02.new_reg/docs.en.md

 ![](en/reg_04.png)

-Then enter your password twice, checking that it meets the password rules, and click the **Continue** button to finish.
+Then enter your password twice, checking that it meets the password rules, and clic the **Continue** button to finish.

 And that's it! **\0/**